Evangelospro/dotfiles/README.md

 ## Build
 ```
 cd iso
-./build-no-cache.sh or ./build-cache.sh if it's not the first time
+./build-no-cache.sh or ./build-cache.sh if it's not the first time or use one of the iso in releases if you don't want to build it yourself
 ```
 ## Install
 get the iso from the iso/isoOUT folder and install it as usual Default user is `liveuser` and password is `liveuser` sign in with these during the installation process and then run
 ```
-/install.zsh
+install
 ```
 to initialize the dotfile and misc installation process